Introducing Archaeology: Sites, Artefacts, Theory and Practice

 From the initial phases of research in libraries and archives, through processes of site survey and excavation, to the post-excavation analysis of artefacts and materials, we gain unique insights into all of the key stages of an archaeological project.
 We then take a global perspective to look at current threats to important archaeological sites around the world, and explore how you can get involved and make a contribution to this exciting discipline.

-Participants work through the programme at their own pace, and can access the course materials 24/7.
+Participants work through the programme under the guidance of a tutor, and the course materials are accessible 24/7.
 The course is suitable for beginners, and no prior knowledge of the topic is required.
 Learners who do have some experience in the subject will have many opportunities to share and deepen their knowledge and understanding.

 Please note: this is a small group course.
 Places are limited, and are offered on a first-come-first-served basis.